huggingface/blog/graphml-classification.md

 ```

 ### Preprocessing
-Graph transformer frameworks usually apply specific preprocessing to their datasets, to generate added features and properties which help learning.
+Graph transformer frameworks usually apply specific preprocessing to their datasets to generate added features and properties which help learning.
-Here, we use the Graphormer's default preprocessing, which generates in/out degree information, shortest path between nodes matrices, and other properties of interest for the model.
+Here, we use Graphormer's default preprocessing, which generates in/out degree information, the shortest path between node matrices, and other properties of interest for the model.

 ```python
 from transformers.models.graphormer.collating_graphormer import preprocess_item, GraphormerDataCollator